 Remember – the bigger the capacity the larger and bulkier the cooler!

 The internal size of the cooler is important as it determines the capacity, yet this differs from the external size due to the use of insulation.
-Also, the external dimensions will impact the portability of the wheeled cooler, as a bigger cooler takes more effort to move and requires more storage space in a vehicle.
+Also, the external dimensions will impact the portability of a wheeled fishing cooler, as a bigger cooler takes more effort to move and requires more storage space in a vehicle.

 Basically, you need to ensure that the external size is not too large to transport.
 Be sure to check this if you have limited space in the trunk or truck – anglers take a lot of gear with them so vehicle space is often at a premium!